Skip to content

 xingping fisherman cormorant

-If you want to take pictures of the cormorant fishermen you have two options.
-You can try to organize the photo session by yourself, maybe ask for some help at the hotel where you stay, or you can rely on one of the many local photographers who will take care of everything (in this case I recommend this photographer).
+You have two options if you want to take pictures of the cormorant fishermen.
+You can try to organize the photo session by yourself, maybe ask for some help at the hotel where you stay, or you can rely on one of the many local photographers who will take care of everything (in this case, I recommend this photographer).
 The main difference is the price.
-The fishermen charge about 300RMB per session (400RMB if you want them to use the net as you see in the picture above).
-If you hire a local photographer to arrange the photo session you can expect to pay at least twice as much.
+The fishermen charge about 300RMB per session (400RMB if you want them to use the net, as shown in the picture above).
+If you hire a local photographer to arrange the photo session, you can expect to pay at least twice as much.

 Pro tip: if you see another photographers while you are in Xingping you can ask him if he is interested in photographing the fishermen so that you will share the cost.
 That’s what I did. 🙂